Danjb1/open-rival/docs/maps.md

 ## Terrain Data

-Each tile type has its own representation.
-Variations of each tile are listed below (signifying graphical variants?).

-Every tile ends (starts?) with the bytes `FF FF FF FF`.

-0x00 represented by two dashes, below.
+Tiles are stored row by row using a kind of run-length encoding.

+A tile that is different to the one that follows it will take the form:

+    FF FF FF FF [tile]

+But when multiple consecutive tiles are the same, they will be described as:

+    FA NN NN FF FF FF FF [tile]

+where `NN NN` is the number of tiles that this describes.

+Each tile type has a number of different representations, possibly corresponding to graphical variants.
+Samples are given below, where 0x00 is represented by two dashes.

 ### Grass